vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Delete the Azure resources that you created during the lab.

-    You can delete the two resource groups that you create to delete all of the resources.
+    If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.

     > **Note**: Resources that your created during this lab include an associated fee.
 If you are using your own Azure account, be sure to clean up your resources to minimize any charges.